kira-on-git/web_site/README.md

 3. Locate the build() method for the _SignUpFormState class.
 This is the part of the code that builds the SignUp button.
 Notice how the button is defined: It’s a TextButton with a blue background, white text that says Sign up and, when pressed, does nothing.enable the button to display the screen and create a method to display it.

+4. Update the onPressed property to call the (non-existent) method that will display the welcome screen.
+And add the _showWelcomeScreen method
+Fix the error reported by the analyzer that _showWelcomeScreen is not defined.
+Directly above the build() method, add the following function: